BrewInteractive/nestjs-hasura/docs/installation.md

 #### `forRoot` and `forRootAsync`

-The `forRoot` and `forRootAsync` methods are used for root module configuration and are typically called in the root module of the application.
+The Hasura module, with its `forRoot` and `forRootAsync` methods, works at both the module level it is imported into and in submodules.
+By configuring one of the forRoot methods in `app.module.ts`, the Hasura module can be utilized across all classes in the project.

 ```ts
 import { HasuraModule } from '@brewww/nestjs-hasura-module';